MatheusHH/credit_card_validator/README.md

 Or install it yourself as:

     $ gem install credit_cards_validator
+and require it in your file or terminal.
 ## Usage

 You only need to do this:

     ValidateCard.card_number_validate(number)

-and then it will return true for valid credit card or false for invalid credit card. if you use this gem inside terminal, require 'credit_card_validator' instead.

 if you want to get the brand name you only need to do this: